Also known as:

 Threat Summary:

-The distribution of this species is only 600 km2.
-Is affected by degradation of its habitat and loss of pine trees from harvesting; also loss of trees due to drug growers and cattle farming.
+The distribution of this species covers only 600 km2.
+Is affected by the degradation of its habitat and loss of pine trees from harvesting; also loss of trees due to drug growers and cattle farming.
 Compounding these losses is the disappearance of aspen trees for nesting.
-Shooting is clearly a major factor affecting Thick-bill historically, and trapping for the pet trade appears to have caused declines only in Mexico in recent decades.
+Shooting is a major factor affecting Thick-bill historically, and trapping for the pet trade appears to have caused declines only in Mexico in recent decades.
+In addition, climate change may impact habitat availability, particularly during the breeding season.

 Range: